aksh0712/ANALYTICS_PROJECT-4/README.md

 11)  Build the different models such as Naive Bayes, Logistic Regression & Linear SVC with different vectors (Count Vector & TF-IDF) to get higher accuracy.

-12)  Again for Dimensionality Reduction we need to implement Topic Modeling.
+12)  Again, for Dimensionality Reduction we need to implement Topic Modeling.
 It is used to classify text in a document to a particular topic.
 And then, to train LDA (LatentDirichletAllocation) model.

 13) To implement Predictive Modelling we apply Machine Learning Techniques such as Logistic Regression and Linear model for better precision and higher accuracy.